ildar-shaimordanov/salt/README.md

 * Online book creator https://github.com/rust-lang/mdBook

-# Viewers, editors and converters
+# GUI viewers, editors and converters

 ## Alternatives for Office and other MS applications